 - Make the portfolio available for inspection by the superintendent upon 15 days’ written notice.

-- Provide an annual education evaluation of the student’s educational progress, usually by a Florida certified school teacher, which can be chosen by the parent.
+- Provide an annual education evaluation of the student’s educational progress, usually by a Florida certified school teacher.

 - Preserve the student’s portfolio for two years